Taikoo Shing: Amenities

 Some terraces - Horizon Gardens, Kam Din Terrace, Sing Fai Terrace, and Kao Shan Terrace - have podiums that provide a public space for their residents, often including a children's playground.
-Elderly residents may practice t'ai chi in the mornings.
+Elderly residents may practice tai chi in the mornings.
 There are also shops and learning centres on these podiums such as Kumon.

+A Chuck E. Cheese's Pizza Time Theatre was located at the estate when Hong Kong was a British colony, opening between 1984 and 1985 and closing in 1992.

 In addition, Harbour View Gardens, Horizon Gardens and Kwun Hoi Terrace all have access to swimming pools.
 In Kao Shan Terrace, there are badminton courts and tennis courts for residents to use.

 Education

-There are a few kindergartens in the vicinity of Tai Koo Shing, as well as the international school Delia School of Canada.
+There are a few kindergartens in the vicinity of Tai Koo Shing, as well as the international school DSC International School.

 Taikoo Shing is in Primary One Admission (POA) School Net 14.
 Within the school net are multiple aided schools (operated independently but funded with government money) and North Point Government Primary School.

 Car parks

 All terraces have indoor car parks, providing parking spaces on monthly lease.

 There are parking spaces available for visitors on hourly rate in the car parks at Cityplaza and Sing Fai Terrace.